Configuration

 |---|---|---|---|---|

-NEXT_PUBLIC_API_URL | string | — | Yes | Public URL of the Dashboard API, as seen from the browser.
-E.g. https://wa.example.com/api. |
+DASHBOARD_API_URL | string | — | Yes | URL of the Dashboard API the UI calls.
+In Docker this is http://dashboard-api:3000; behind a proxy, your public API URL. |

 WA_SERVER_INTERNAL_URL | string | http://wa-server:3001 | No | Internal Docker URL the Next.js server-side code uses to reach the WA Server directly (for QR code streaming). |